amirbitran/dbfold/MCPU/README.md

 Create <PDB_ID>.sec_str manually.
 File contains secondary structure assignment for each protein residue (see publication [1]). first line: use input secondary structure?
 (9/0 = yes/no) second line: secondary structure type (H/E/C = helix/sheet/coil) For most applications, the first line is entirely 0's (no input secondary structure) and the second line is set to entirely C's.
 Note that if any secondary structure character is anything except C, then the value of USE_CLUSTER specified in the cfg file will be overwritten by a default value (see move.h).
 This may lead to the implementation of (detailed-balance violating) knowledge moves!

+An example .sec_str file for protein G, namely 1igd.sec_str is included in 1igd/files/

-Place input files, along with the pdb file, in the directory sim/DHFR/files/ (currently contains sample input files for DHFR)
+Generally input files, along with the pdb file, are placed in the directory sim/{Protein name}/files/ But they can generally be placed anywhere so long as cfg file is adjusted to point to them

 2. Edit configuration options in cfg file.
 The most relevant options (without changing the